The minimal resolution property for points on general curves: Introduction

 \section{Introduction}

-The Minimal Resolution Conjecture (MRC) is concerned with the minimal free resolution of a general set of points on a projective variety and to what extent the shape of this resolution is determined by the geometry of the variety itself.
-In this paper we provide an essentially complete solution to the Minimal Resolution Conjecture for general curves in projective space.
+For an embedded projective variety $X\subseteq \PP^r$ one can ask whether the minimal free resolution of a general set of (sufficiently many) points of $X$ is determined by the geometry of $X$.
+We shall provide an essentially complete solution to this question for general curves in projective space.

 3pt

 Setting $S:= k[x_0, \ldots, x_r]$, where $k$ is an algebraically closed field of arbitrary characteristic, we recall that a finitely generated graded $S$-module $M$ has a minimal free resolution